nathanshammah/qoss-survey/README.md

 # Quantum Open Source Software Survey
-Repository with data from the **Quantum Open Source Software Survey** and the related Diversity and Inclusion survey.
+Repository with aggregated and anonymized data from the **Quantum Open Source Software Survey** and the related Diversity and Inclusion survey.

 Both surveys can be found at: